-Often, finding the right candidate for a position can feel like shooting in the dark.
-Applicants come to interviews on their best behavior, eager to impress and prepared to give the right answers to interview questions.
-While a firm handshake, a nice suit and a well written resume can project a good image, having objective information about the way the applicant prefers to work is more important.
-For example:
+Finding the right candidate to hire for a position can feel like shooting in the dark.
+During interviews, applicants exhibit their best behavior and provide strong answers to interview questions.
+A firm handshake, nice suit and well-written resume all project a good image.
+But image can be deceiving.
+Success in the hiring process requires obtaining objective information about an applicant’s work preferences.

-- Does the applicant prefer to take charge or be a team player?
+- Prefers to take charge or fit in on a team

 - Focuses on building relationships or prefers working alone

 - Tends to see the big picture or focus on details

 Discovering the answers to these questions can revolutionize your hiring process and help ensure success.
 Click here for more information about our Path4 and Path6 Profiles.